zonbrisad/mpterm/README.md

 MpTerm is a lightweight serial port terminal aimed at embedded development.

-MpTerm does not have full ANSII terminal support and will likely never have.
+MpTerm does not have full ANSI terminal support and will likely never have.
 At present it supports setting font attributes like foreground and background colors, bold, underline and a few others.
 Some basic cursormovement it also supported.

 ![mainwin][mainwin]

 ## Features
-- Basic ANSII Terminal functionality
+- Basic ANSI Terminal functionality
 - Externaly triggered suspend function
 - Externaly triggered programing function
+- Userdefineable macros
 - Echo mode
-- Userdefineable macros

 ## Requirements